 This option is not recommended for new code.
+This option cannot be combined with the option maps.

+'''

 {n2n, EnumTypeName}

+'''

 Tells the compiler to generate functions for conversion between names (as atoms) and numbers and conversely for the specified EnumTypeName.
 There can be multiple occurrences of this option to specify several type names.
 The type names must be declared as ENUMERATIONS in the ASN.1 specification.